 - The Royal Golf Hotel – The Royal Golf Hotel in Dornoch offers quality bistro style dining in the Conservatory Restaurant with its magnificent views across Royal Dornoch Golf Club to the Dornoch Firth itself.

-- The Oystercatcher Restaurant – small, intimate, quality seafood restaurant based in Portmahomack.
-We would advise that you book if you wish a table.
+- The Oystercatcher Restaurant – Small, intimate, quality seafood restaurant based in Portmahomack.
+Booking is advised.

-- Kincraig Castle Hotel – Modern classic, but inspiring dishes, using the best seasonal produce, procured from the Highlands of Scotland, await you at our Restaurant within Kincraig Castle Hotel.
+- Kincraig Castle Hotel – Modern classic, but inspiring dishes, using the best seasonal produce, procured from the Highlands of Scotland, await you at the restaurant within Kincraig Castle Hotel.